stat6250-s17/course-questions-wiki/week-04/README.md

 - *Question* (yren10−stat6250): How people keep datas and use SAS 50 years ago？ since they don't have any hi-tech computer like now we do，do they use sas to solve problems like what we do now?
 - Question (meisenbach-stat6250): What does the slash (/) do in the PROC FREQ statement?
 - Answer (meisenbach-stat6250): It indicates that what comes after are options and not variables.
+- *Question* (lwang30-stat6250) : How would SAS deal with the output if more than 2 variables are crosstabulated ?

 [recipe_for_temporarily_binning_values (from Week 4 Overview)]